 iii.
 Informing Participant of Budget Amount.
 Describe how the State informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.

-As detailed above, the waiver case manager informs the participant of his/her PDS monthly allocation amount during the person-centered ISP development process.
-After discussing the monthly allocation amount with the participant and his/her representative, as appropriate, the waiver case manager provides the amount to the participant’s support broker, who then works with the waiver participant to develop a detailed PDS budget based on the monthly allocation amount.
+As detailed above, the Services My Way Program Coordinator provides the PDS monthly allocation amount to the participant/representative-employer and the support broker, who then develop a detailed PDS budget based on the monthly allocation amount.

-If the participant’s needs change at any time, the participant, with assistance from his/her support broker, may request an adjustment to his/her person-centered ISP and PDS budget by contacting his/her waiver case manager, who will ensure that the participant receives a reassessment.
-The Services My Way Program Coordinator will notify the participant and his/her support broker of the approval or denial of the request for an adjustment through issuance of a notification letter.
-If the participant disagrees with the Services My Way Program Coordinator’s determination, the participant may request a redetermination of the request.
-The participant also has the right to the fair hearing and appeals process as outlined in Appendix F.
+If the participant’s needs change at any time, the participant, with assistance from the support broker and authorized representative, if applicable, may request an adjustment to the PDS budget.
+The Program Coordinator will provide the participant, the support broker, and the authorized representative, if applicable, with written notice of the approval or denial of the request.
+If the participant disagrees with the Program Coordinator’s determination, the participant may request a redetermination of the request.
+The participant also has the right to appeal the determination by filing a notice of appeal with the Office of Administrative Hearings.

 E-2: Opportunities for Participant-Direction (5 of 6)